studica/studica-docs/source/docs/WorldSkills/software-setup/online-installation.rst

          .. figure:: images/macOS/online-installation-1.png
             :align: center

-         After dragging to the Applications folder the VS Code Icon will be visible
+         After dragging to the Applications folder the VS Code Icon will be visible in Applications

          .. image:: images/macOS/online-installation-2.png
             :align: center